jdh4/dark_notes/README.md

 [https://researchcomputing.princeton.edu/pytorch](https://researchcomputing.princeton.edu/pytorch)

+## Monitoring GPU Utilization

+See the procedure at the bottom of [this page](https://researchcomputing.princeton.edu/tigergpu-utilization).

 ## DDT and MAP

 We have the DDT parallel debugger which can be used for CUDA kernels.
 MAP is a general purpose profiler which can provide info on CUDA kernels and MPI calls.